-ID # Description Category CSC 121 Minimize administrative privileges and only use administrative accounts when they are required.
-Implement focused auditing on the use of administrative privileged functions and monitor for anomalous behavior. the "First Five") CSC 122 Use automated tools to inventory all administrative accounts and validate that each person with administrative privileges on desktops, laptops, and servers is authorized by a senior executive ~ CSC 123
+ID# Description Category CSC 121 Minimize administrative privileges and only use administrative accounts when they are required.
+Implement focused auditing on the use of administrative privileged functions and monitor for anomalous behavior. the "First Five") CSC 122 Use automated tools to inventory all administrative accounts and validate that each person with administrative privileges on desktops, laptops, and servers is authorized by a senior executive CSC 123 Configure all administrative passwords to be complex and contain letters, numbers, and special characters intermixed, and with no dictionary words present in the password.
+Pass phrases containing multiple dictionary words, along with special characters, are acceptable if they are of a reasonable length.

-CSC 124 Before deploying any new devices in a networked Quick win environment, change all default passwords for applications, operating systems, routers, firewalls, wireless access points, and other systems to have values consistent with administrationlevel accounts.
-CSC 125 Ensure that all service accounts have long and difficult to Quick win guess passwords that are changed on a periodic basis, as is done for traditional user and administrative passwords.
+CSC 124 Potoro donlaving any now devices in a retrieval- Quickwin LSL 124 Before deploying any new devices in a networked environment, change all default passwords for applications, operating systems, routers, firewalls, wireless access points, and other systems to have values consistent with administrationlevel accounts.
+CSC 125 Ensure that all service accounts have long and difficult to guess passwords that are changed on a periodic basis, as is done for traditional user and administrative passwords.
 CSC 126 Passwords should be hashed or encrypted in storage.
-Quick win Passwords that are hashed should be salted and follow guidance provided in NIST SP 800132 or similar guidance.
+Passwords that are hashed should be salted and follow guidance provided in NIST SP 800132 or similar guidance.
 Files containing these encrypted or hashed passwords required for systems to authenticate users should be readable only with superuser privileges.
-CSC 127 Utilize access control lists to ensure that administrative Quick win accounts are used only for system administration activities, and not for reading email, composing documents, or surfing the Internet.
+CSC 127 Utilize access control lists to ensure that administrative accounts are used only for system administration activities, and not for reading email, composing documents, or surfing the Internet.
 Web browsers and email clients especially must be configured to never run as administrator.
-CSC 128 Through policy and user awareness, require that administrators Quick win establish unique, different passwords for their administrative and nonadministrative accounts.
+CSC 128 Through policy and user awareness, require that administrators establish unique, different passwords for their administrative and nonadministrative accounts.
 Each person requiring administrative access should be given his/her own separate account.
 Users should only use the Windows "administrator" or UNIX "root" accounts in emergency situations.
 Domain administration accounts should be used when required for system administration instead of local administrative accounts.
-CSC 129 Configure operating systems so that passwords cannot be re Quick win used within a timeframe of six months.
-CSC 1210 Configure systems to issue a log entry and alert when an Visibility/ account is added to or removed from a domain administrators' Attribution group, or when a new local administrator account is added on a system.
-CSC 1211 Configure systems to issue a log entry and alert when Visibility/ unsuccessful login to an administrative account is attempted.
-Attribution
+CSC 129 Configure operating systems so that passwords cannot be re used within a timeframe of six months.
+Quick win CSC 1210 Configure systems to issue a log entry and alert when an account is added to or removed from a domain administrators' group, or when a new local administrator account is added on a system.
+Attribution CSC 1211 Configure systems to issue a log entry and alert when unsuccessful login to an administrative account is attempted.